LucaA0111/Fibonacci/README.md

 # Fibonacci
-Simple implementation of Fibonacci sequence in different languages
+Implementation of Fibonacci sequence in different languages